-Are you currently worried about your small business’ future?
+Are you currently worried about your small business’s future?
 The coronavirus outbreak has turned the entire world upside down.
 There are times when it feels almost like a movie; it’s surreal.
 Many Americans are locked down in their homes, watching the news, wondering what’s next.
 But small business owners have even more worries.

 With social distancing becoming the norm and mandatory closure of non-essential businesses, entrepreneurs are trying to figure out how they can protect their businesses until we get to the other side of the crisis.
-The government is even providing help to small businesses with funding, grands, and other resources to help limit the damage.
+The government is even providing help to small businesses with funding, grants, and other resources to help limit the damage.

-I’m not going to lie, it’s not going to be easy for anyone.
+I’m not going to lie; it’s not going to be easy for anyone.
 This situation is unprecedented in modern times, and things are changing by the day.
 But there are a few things that you can do to safeguard your business and weather the storm (trust me, I’m doing all of them myself right now).

 Entirely Revamp Your Business Plan